jnga773/Cascade_Trajectory/BMtest/nesi-project.md

 ## CMake

+**Note:** these instructions are for the Intel compiler; check the main README.md file (up one directory) for different compilers.

 Adding the CMake build system makes it easier to build the code without having to remember different command line options.